dechamps/videojitter/EXAMPLES.md

 player of an LG G1 OLED TV.

-Just like the previous example we observe timing errors, but this time they are not isolated.
+Just like the previous example we observe timing errors, but this time they are not one-offs.
 The typical error is ±8.3 ms, which suggests that the TV is running at 120 Hz internally.
 The built-in video player seems unable to reliably meet individual refresh targets and is constantly "missing the mark".
 This is a surprisingly poor result for a built-in hardware video player.